vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 Here you find how I seamlessly integrate the recipe manager [**Mealie**](https://docs.mealie.io/) into my HA dashboard to organize my **recipes** and show a meal **day-** and **weekplanning**.

-This documentation is based on Mealie version `2.0.0`
+This documentation is based on Mealie version `3.3.0` (september 2025)

 <img src="images_mealie/mealie1_ha_integration.png" alt="meal planner" width="400px">